-Therefore, any exciting torque harmonic located at a shaft's natural frequency will create an oscillation whose magnitude increases indefinitely over time.
-For drive applications, the set of externally applied forces to the shaft corresponds to the machine's airgap torque.
-Drive control and modulation strategies should thus avoid generating torque harmonic components located at the shaft's natural frequencies.
-Based on our experience, large shafts can be excited with a pulsating torque magnitude as low as 0.65% of the nominal torque [14].
+Drive control and modulation strategies should thus avoid generating airgap torque harmonic components located near the shaft's natural frequencies.
+Based on our experience, large shafts can be excited with a pulsating torque magnitude as low as 0.65% of the nominal torque [21].

-In drive applications, the shaft behavior only depends on the externally applied force f(t).
 Certain operating points of the drive or transient behavior (change of the speed command) can create an externally applied torque component on the shaft at its natural frequency.

 The main statements formulated in this section can be directly extended to a multi-rotor system as shown in Fig. 1.
 The prediction of drive operating points that lead to the generation of torque harmonic components located at the shaft's natural frequencies is vital to avoid possible shaft damages.